cscart/docs/en/user_guide/settings/security_settings.rst

 * **Enable secure connection in the administration panel**—if you enable this setting, the Administration panel will work through the HTTPS protocol.
 This requires an SSL certificate to be installed on your server.

+.. hint:: Settings applied to all accounts.

-* **Minimum administrator password length**—the minimum number of characters in an administrator password.
+    * **Minimum password length**—the minimum number of characters in password.

-* **Administrator password must contain both letters and numbers**—if you enable this setting, the system will require an administrator password to contain both letters and numbers.
+    * **Password must contain both letters and numbers**—if you enable this setting, the system will require password to contain both letters and numbers.
 This improves password strength and provides additional protection against guessing the password and brute-force attacks.

+    * **Password validity period in days (0 - unlimited)**—the number of days before password expires and the user has to change the password.
+If you don't want passwords to expire, set the value of this field to *0* (zero).

 * **Force administrators to change password on the first login**—if you enable this setting, store administrators will have to change their passwords once they log in to the Administration panel for the first time.

-* **Password validity period in days**—the number of days before an administrator password expires and the user has to change the password.
-If you don't want passwords to expire, set the value of this field to *0* (zero).

 * **Access key to cron script which sends e-mail notifications of password change**—the key to access the cron script that reminds the store administrator to change the password.
 To activate the script, open the following link in your web browser::